Songonge/ALX-Data-Analytics/Week 6/Overview of Week 6.md

 10. [Act](#act) -->

 ## Introduction
-This week, my team and I revisit and build upon some previous weeks content, and acquire new skills that we can apply to advance our team project.
+This week, my team and I revisit and build upon some previous weeks' content, and acquire new skills that we can apply to advance our team project.
 It is a week for building skills that will set each of us apart and serve us in the workplace for years to come.

 ## Human-Centered Design
 **Human-centered Design** is described as a way of solving problems where deep empathy and understanding of people are at the center of the process of finding and developing the solution.
 This approach has been in existence since the early 1990s and was made popular by the company IDEO and the Stanford University d.school.